canonical/ubuntu-core-docs/docs/en/brand-store.md

 ## Introduction

-A Brand Store provides snaps (via channels) to systems that are configured to use the store and that are authenticated by the store.
+A Brand Store provides snaps (via [channels][channels]) to systems that are configured to use the store and that are authenticated by the store.
 There are several parts of this system.
 This guide explains conceptually what these parts are and how they fit together.

 Let’s start by taking a look at Ubuntu Single Sign On (SSO) accounts.